 “About what?”
 Thorn replied uncomprehendingly.

 “I don’t know…. for the moment,” Rask replied.
-But he was listening intently to something else.
+But he was acutely listened to something else.

-“I’ve always been amazed how you can live here.”
+“I have always been amazed how you can live here.”
 Thorn placed the gold coin on the green velvet.
-“That bell strikes four times a day and once at night.
+“The bell strikes four times a day to mark the time, once at night.
 Do you wake up every time?”

 “It’s a matter of habit,” Rask whispered as the color suddenly drained from his cheeks.
-He took a sack from under the table and hurriedly began to stuff it with the contents of the little drawers he pulled out of the cupboards.
+He took a sack from under the table and began to fill it hurriedly with little boxes he pulled out of the cupboards.

 The clock struck a second time.